 If you miss the old days, when dipping toasted soldiers and asparagus fingers into a soft-boiled egg made a delicious breakfast, you’re in for a treat.
 A new report by Government food safety advisors has concluded that eating runny British Lion eggs is safe – even for pregnant women, babies and the elderly.

-Current advice that vulnerable groups should only eat their eggs firmly cooked was set in the late 1980s, following the Salmonella crisis.
+Original advice that vulnerable groups should only eat their eggs firmly cooked was set in the late 1980s, following the Salmonella crisis.
 Raw or lightly cooked eggs were struck from the menu and favourites such as home-made mayonnaise and melt-in-your-mouth, chocolate mousse became a thing of the past.

 Now, a year-long review by the Advisory Committee on the Microbiological Safety of Food (ACMSF) has concluded that British Lion eggs are safe to eat when runny or soft-boiled.
 The Lion Code has effectively eliminated Salmonella from eggs through a combination of flock vaccination, improved farm hygiene, rodent control, enhanced testing for Salmonella, independent auditing, best-before date stamping on boxes and eggs, cool chain delivery from farm to retail outlets, and traceability.
 The risk of contracting Salmonella from eating them is negligible.